We’ve been constantly evolving, adapting to changing markets, consumer tastes and technology, for more than a century

 We acquired Paradise Beverages (Fiji) Limited in 2012, closely followed by the establishment of our Australian Beer Company in 2013 – a partnership with the Casella family.

+Today we are one of the Asia-Pacific's largest bottlers and distributors of alcoholic and non-alcoholic ready-to-drink beverages, and one of the world's larger bottlers of The Coca-Cola Company range.
 Our heritage is long and rich, filled with moments of success and of challenge, and as the pace of change continues to accelerate, we see each day as another opportunity to write the next chapter in the Amatil story.
 This is how we became the Coca-Cola Amatil we are today and how we will shape the Coca-Cola Amatil of tomorrow, a company that truly believes in possibilities!